govau/content-guide/_content-types/surveys.md

 - Make surveys accessible.
 Keep them short and relevant.
 - Follow the [DTA Content Guide on making forms](#forms).
 - Say how long the survey will take to complete.
-- [Triple test your survey](http://www.disambiguity.com/triple-test-survey/) with people who could be potential respondents.
+- <a href="http://www.disambiguity.com/triple-test-survey/" rel="external">Triple test your survey</a> with people who could be potential respondents.

 ### Make the title of the survey clear